mohanrajendran/nand2tetris/README.md

-This repository holds the solution for the [Nand2Tetris](http://www.nand2tetris.org/) course by Nisan and Schocken.
+This repository holds the all the solutions for the [Nand2Tetris](http://www.nand2tetris.org/) course by Nisan and Schocken.

-The assembler is written using the [Rust](https://www.rust-lang.org/) programming language.
+The assembler, VM translator and compiler are written using the [Rust](https://www.rust-lang.org/) programming language.